erpnext/foundation/foundation/www/docs/user/manual/en/accounts/tools/period-closing-voucher.md

 The Period Closing Voucher will make accounting entries (GL Entry) making all your Income and Expense Accounts zero and transferring Profit/Loss balance to the Closing Account.

-<div class=well>If accounting entries are made in a closing fiscal year, even after Period Closing Voucher was created for that Fiscal Year, you should create another Period Closing Voucher.
+**Note:** If accounting entries are made in a closing fiscal year, even after Period Closing Voucher was created for that Fiscal Year, you should create another Period Closing Voucher.
 Later voucher will only transfer the pending P&L balance into Closing Account Head.</div>

 {next}